Skip to content

 Onboard to Supplier Instance

 Once you have identified the user groups representing your suppliers, you can create a Service Now ticket (Submitting a ServiceNow ticket).
 You will need to request a new project on the Supplier instance.
-Additional instructions for this process is available here.
+Additional instructions for this process is available Project Creation Process.
 The project on the Supplier instance does not have to be the same as what is on the Primary instance.

 In addition to project creation, include which supplier groups need to be onboarded to the Supplier instance.